Dominik Takáč

-Dominik Takáč (born 12 January 1999) is a Slovak footballer who plays for Spartak Trnava as a goalkeeper.
+Dominik Takáč (born 12 January 1999) is a Slovak footballer who plays as a goalkeeper for Slovan Bratislava.

 Club career

 Spartak Trnava

 Takáč made his professional Fortuna Liga debut for Spartak Trnava against AS Trenčín on 24 May 2019.

+ŠK Slovan Bratislava

+On 13 July 2024, ŠK Slovan Bratislava confirmed the signing of Dominik Takáč on a free transfer.
+He signed a three-year contract at the Tehelné Pole.

 International career

 Takáč was first time called up to the Slovak national team nomination on 23 May 2022 by Štefan Tarkovič, while named with Marek Rodák and František Plach for four 2022–23 UEFA Nations League C fixtures against Belarus, Azerbaijan and twice against Kazakhstan.
 Tarkovič commented on this nomination saying that Takáč's nomination is a way of transferring quality from the domestic league to the national team.
 Takáč remained in the nomination in Francesco Calzona premier call-up for the national team in September.
 He remained uncapped in both call-ups.
 He was left out of the squad for November friendlies.
 In early December, senior national team prospective players' training camp was hosted at NTC Senec and Takáč was one of four nominated goalkeepers.